-Living in South Korea is very different from life in Canada.
-One of the most futuristic nations in the world, South Korea still remains a land steeped in tradition – wherein lies the charm.
-See our top reasons to move to South Korea from Canada:
+Living in South Korea is very different from Canada.
+As one of the most futuristic nations in the world, South Korea still remains a land steeped in tradition – wherein lies the charm.
+And while we have an endless list of why you should go to South Korea on a working holiday, here are our top 4:

 Try authentic Korean fried chicken, Bibimbap, Jajangmyeon and many more during your stay in South Korea.
 In Korea, food is considered medicine and healthy eating is an important part of day-to-day life.
 Most meals are not only delicious but also designed to be healthy and nutritionally balanced.
 Dining in Korea is a social event, with most plates being communal and designed for sharing – so there is no need to restrict yourself to one choice.